Man rescued after utility pole falls on car

 RELATED: Man killed by hit-and-run driver in Waldorf

-Old Columbia Pike is closed between Old Briggs Chaney Road and Duvall Road as a result of the incident.
+Old Columbia Pike was closed between Old Briggs Chaney Road and Duvall Road as a result of the incident.

 No additional information has been released.